-Institutional Patronage of Emigre sculptors from Central and Eastern Europe in post-war "New Britain", paper for conference Emigre Sculptors in Britain 1540-2016, organised by the Public Monuments and Sculpture Association and 3rd Dimension, City and Guilds of London Art School, London, May 2016
+- 'Institutional Patronage of Emigre sculptors from Central and Eastern Europe in post-war "New Britain", paper for conference Emigre Sculptors in Britain 1540-2016, organised by the Public Monuments and Sculpture Association and 3rd Dimension, City and Guilds of London Art School, London, May 2016

 - 'The Public Sculpture of Derbyshire Modernist Ronald Pope', public lecture for Ashbourne Festival, Derbyshire, 2015

 - 'Barbara Hepworth and J.D.
 Bernal', paper for Barbara Hepworth seminar, Tate Britain, Mar 2013

 - Panel member for public discussion, 'Who Owns Public Art?', Tate Britain, Jan 2013

 - 'Ben Nicholson's 'abstract' murals for modern architectural public spaces in post-war Britain', paper for Association of Art Historians' annual conference, The Open University, Milton Keynes, Apr 2012

 Experience in industry

 I have acted as a consultant to two television documentaries on the use of modern art as a propaganda weapon in the Cold War:

 I have attended and delivered papers at international academic conferences in Berlin and Zagreb.
 My writings have been published in Croatia and translated into Polish.
-My publications has been cited by writers and journals based in 26 countries, including Britain, Australia, Austria, Canada, France, Germany, Poland, Switzerland and the United States.
+My publications have been cited by writers and journals based in 26 countries, including Britain, Australia, Austria, Canada, France, Germany, Poland, Switzerland and the United States.

 I have published extensively on post-war British sculpture, including essays, exhibition reviews and book reviews in academic journals and books.
 Among my recent publications are:

 - 'Institutional Patronage of Central and Eastern European Emigre sculptors in Post-war Britain, c.1945-65: moderate modernism for the social-democratic Consensus', British Art Journal, vol. XIX, no. 3, Dec 2018, pp.38-47

 - 'Geometries of Hope and Fear: the Iconography of Atomic Science and Nuclear Anxiety in the Sculpture of World War and Cold War Britain', in British Art in the Nuclear Age, ed.
 Catherine Jolivette (Ashgate, 2014), pp.51-79

 - Review of the 'New Perspectives on Joseph Wright of Derby' conference at the University of Derby, January 2012